 The Capital Markets and Treasury Commission debates matters related to operations specific to this market as well as internal and international regulations in the field.

-The European funds Commission intends – by turning to account the expertise acquired to date as regards project management – to provide efficient communication with the authorities involved in the operational management of programmes benefiting from EU funds, both in the current programme period as well as particularly as regards creating favourable prerequisites for the next financial exercise, during 2014-2020.
+The European funds Commission intends – by turning to account the expertise acquired to date as regards project management – to provide efficient communication with the authorities involved in the operational management of programmes benefiting from EU funds.
 See more details »